 The warm waves in the Atlantic make it perfect for surfing, skim boarding, swimming, or just relaxing on the white sandy beaches.
 The calm waters of the harbor are wonderful for stand-up-paddling, fishing, or kite surfing.

 The Outer Banks beaches are gorgeous and pristine, but the islands also offer so much more.
 History buffs will want to check out the Wright Brothers National Memorial in Kitty Hawk.

-In Buxton, visit the Cape Hatteras Lighthouse which is the tallest brick lighthouse in the USA.
-Don’t go to Buxton without stopping for an apple ugly from Orange Blossom Cafe (closes at 11:00 am).
+In Buxton, visit the Cape Hatteras Lighthouse, the tallest brick lighthouse in the USA.
+Don’t go to Buxton without stopping for an apple ugly from Orange Blossom Café (closes at 11:00 am).